Main Service Page|

 Has the user trusted a browser?

-If the user has opted to trust a browser during the past 30 days, the first thing they should try is to log in from that browser.
+If the user has logged in during the past 30 days from a browser they opted to trust, the first thing they should try is to log in from that browser.
 Otherwise, their options depend on what they set up at the time they opted in (see below).

 Did the user print out backup codes?